GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-07-JPA-under-the-hood.md

 }
 ```

 FactoryBean is used often by Spring, not only for EntityManagerFactory.
-You recognize the types implementing it by their postfix FactoryBean.
+You recognize the types implementing it as their names end on 'FactoryBean'.

 ### Domain objects